construction calculator

 Inputs explained

-Spacing across width/length
+Spacing across width (in)

-Bar weight per foot
+Bar weight per foot (lb)

 How it works